 We always publish our most recent audited accounts on-line.

 Our financial strength is formidable.
-Our asset value per £1 ordinary share has grown to over £54, and those assets are denominated in currency balances and our own gold bullion stock, all held at call.
+Our asset value per £1 ordinary share has grown to over £54, and those assets are denominated in currency balances and our own gold bullion stock, all available at short notice.

 This financial strength was consolidated when on 17th June 2010 we completed an important deal.
 The World Gold Council and Augmentum Capital each bought an 11.4% equity stake, investing a total of £12.5m (US$18.8m).

 The BullionVault service appealed to the World Gold Council primarily because we offer retail investors a secure, cost effective and convenient way to access the physical gold produced by its sponsors – the world’s major mining companies.
 We do not offer any services regarding financial derivatives, such as futures, options or spread-betting.

 Chief Executive : Paul Tustain